Top 10 Health Benefits of Green Tea

-It is extremely important to get organic green tea as the conventional may be highly sprayed with toxic pesticides and herbicides.
+It is extremely important to get organic tea as the conventional may be highly sprayed with toxic pesticides and herbicides.
 Many coffee shops and big companies carry green tea that is commercially produced and contains an abundance of environmental toxins.
 This is not healthy and should be avoided.

 Pregnant women and newborns shouldn’t drink large amounts of green tea as its ability to bind to DHFR may increase the risk of folate deficiencies in the newborn and increase the risk of spina bifida or other neural tube disorders.

 How Much Should I Consume?

 Most people thrive on green tea and can drink multiple glasses daily.
 One caveat is that you would want to avoid drinking heavy amounts in the late afternoon and evening due the caffeine.
 Even decaf can be stimulating and should be avoided later in the day.
 It is more beneficial in the morning or early afternoon.

 Some individuals do not do well with green tea.
 These individuals complain of nausea, joint pain, anxiety, irritability and headaches when they consume it.
 This may be due to the caffeine, but also may be due to an intolerance.
 If you notice these sensations try consuming green tea with food and see if that helps.
 If not, then try to reduce or eliminate green tea and other caffeinated beverages from your diet for a week and then try it again and see if the symptoms return.